ericatgithub141/Branch_Engine/README.md

    - Extract the downloaded archive to a location of your choice.

 2. **Set up the project in Visual Studio 2022:**
-   - Open the `SDLTemplate.sln` solution file in Visual Studio 2022.
+   - Open the `Engine_B.sln` solution file in Visual Studio 2022.
    - In the project properties, under **VC++ Directories**:
      - Add the include directory of your SDL2 installation to **Include Directories**.
      - Add the lib directory of your SDL2 installation to **Library Directories**.